Catalog Description

 Lecture:

 1. The instructor will lead students in a discussion examining the needs of a set, its drawings and how to implement them.
-Students will suggest alternate solutions of construction.
+Students will participate in a group discussion, suggesting alternate solutions of construction.

 Distance Learning